Genez-io/genezio/README.md

 If you find yourself in a pickle using `genezio`, drop us a [GitHub issue](https://github.com/Genez-io/genezio/issues), [start a discussion with us on Discord](https://discord.gg/uc9H5YKjXv) or drop us an email at [contact@genezio.io](contact@genezio.io).

+# System requirements

+- `genezio` can be installed and used on macOS, Linux-based distributions and Windows.
+- A version of `node` >= 14.0.0 should be installed on your machine.

 # Troubleshooting

 For the most common issues that our users have dealt with, we created a [Troubleshooting](https://docs.genez.io/genezio-documentation/troubleshooting) section in the documentation.

 If you don't find the guidance there, drop us a [GitHub issue](https://github.com/Genez-io/genezio/issues).
 We are more than happy to help you!

+# Contributing

+Contributions are welcome!
+Please see our [Contributing Guide](contributing.md) for more details.

+Show your support by giving us a star :star:, to help others discover `genezio` and become part of our community!

 # Known issues